vkola-lab/jad2024/README.md

-# MCI MRI Feature Embedding Generation & Graphical Model Repository
+# MCI MRI Encoder Neural Network & Graphical Model Repository
 In this repository, you will find all the code nessescary to:
 1. Process regionally segmented MRI images into individual regional .nii image files
 2. Generate feature embeddings of regional .nii images